aralroca/next-translate/README.md

 }
 ```

-It is **not recommended** to use the `clientSideLang` on the server-side directly because is stored in a global variable and it can cause some concurrency issues.
+It is **not recommended** to use the `clientSideLang` directly on the server-side because it's stored in a global variable and it can cause some concurrency issues.

 ## 6. Plurals